Electronic Product Requirements Guide

 - Heat dissipation

-Fourth, describe the user interface: buttons, displays, commands, prompts, and messages.
 Where appropriate, use pictures.
 State diagrams or menu trees are useful for describing system navigation.

-Fifth, identify the external interfaces and define each interface between the project and other systems, specifying the physical interface, communication media, protocol, file formats, etc.
+Define each interface between the project and other systems, specifying the physical interface, communication media, protocol, file formats, etc.

 - Memory Size